dnorth98/rebel/README.md

 # Websites in a box

-This repo contains several AWS cloudformation templates to implement "serverless" web site hosting and some basics metrics gathering.
+This repo contains several AWS cloudformation templates to implement "serverless" web site hosting and some basic metrics gathering.
 The solution is implemented as a few templates as follows:

 # route53-zone.yaml
 This template creates a route53 zone.
 It's only parameter is the root (apex) domain name for the zone to be created.
 After creation you MUST delegate this zone for it to be usable.